Honoring the Rainbow Promise

 Revelation 10:3-7 Commentary: The Lion of the Tribe of Judah . . .

-In v.
-3 Christ roars like a lion, calling to mind Revelation 5:5 where he is called the Lion of the tribe of Judah.
-The seven thunders in this verse are the seven angels of the seven plaques.
+The seven thunders in this verse are presumably the seven angels of the seven plaques.
 The mystery of God in v.
 7 is uncertain.
 This mystery is accomplished at the sounding of the seventh trumpet, which as will be seen in Revelation 11:15, heralds a new age in which Christ reigns.

 8Then the voice that I had heard from heaven spoke to me once more: “Go, take the scroll that lies open in the hand of the angel who is standing on the sea and on the land.”
 9So I went to the angel and asked him to give me the little scroll.
 He said to me, “Take it and eat it.
 It will turn your stomach sour, but in your mouth it will be as sweet as honey.”
 10I took the little scroll from the angel’s hand and ate it.
 It tasted as sweet as honey in my mouth, but when I had eaten it, my stomach turned sour.
 11Then I was told, “You must prophesy again about many peoples nations, languages and kings.”

 Revelation 10:8-11 Commentary: The Ezekiel Connection . . .

 This chapter concludes with John eating the heavenly scroll to endow him with the gift of prophecy, as the prophet Ezekiel had done in Ezekiel 3:1-3.
 And just as Ezekiel later predicted the coming destruction of Jerusalem at the hands of the Babylonians, John is about to do the same.
 Only this time Jerusalem will not be destroyed by Babylon, this time she will face a more formidable adversary–Rome.